emmanuel-mompremier/emmanuel-mompremier.github.io/projects.md

-- **Demand Management for Power-Critical Off-Grid Induustrial Applications**
+- **Demand Management for Power-Critical Off-Grid Industrial Applications**
   **Emmanuel Anios Fils Mompremier**, Sahan Tampoe, Nuril Hidayati, José Carlos Martinez Rosales, Jana Dundure

      ![dmsystems](static/img/dmsystems.jpg)

-    *This project introduces DMSystems which is  is a fast-response demand-management / load shedding mechanism with a time response of 10 milliseconds that has the potential to solve the problem of power reliability for the mining application, and consequently, many other applications that depend on a reliable source of power but cannot afford redundancy, including off-grid industrial applications.*
+    *This project involves the design of DMSystems, a fast-response demand-management system capable of coping with unexpected reductions in power generation availability and guard against unforeseen power outages.
+DMSystems can deliver on the technical requirement of responding to an electrical fault observed through a reduction in grid frequency below the desired threshold with a roundtrip response time of 10 milliseconds.*
   [Report](static/pdf/Challenge-Based Module - Final Draft.pdf){: .btn}
   [Slides](static/pdf/CBM_Final_Presentation.pdf){: .btn}